-In 2016 the Government of Canada announced a national carbon pricing regime, which came into force in 2018 under the GGPPA, intended to support the objectives of the Paris Agreement on Climate Change signed by Canada and over 160 other countries in 2015.
-The GGPPA sets a federal backstop carbon price Canada-wide (\$65 per tonne CO2 equivalent emissions in 2023 and increasing by \$15 per tonne annually to \$170 per tonne in 2030) through a federal fuel charge on the distribution of fossil fuels, and an OBPS for large industrial emitters.
+In 2016 the Government of Canada announced a national carbon pricing regime, which came into force in 2018 under the GGPPA.
+The pricing regime is intended to support the objectives of the Paris Agreement on Climate Change which in 2015, was signed by Canada along with 160 other countries.
+The GGPPA sets a federal backstop carbon price Canada-wide (\$65 per tonne CO2e emissions in 2023 and increasing by \$15 per tonne annually to \$170 per tonne in 2030) through a federal fuel charge on the distribution of fossil fuels, and an OBPS for large industrial emitters.
 Under the GGPPA, provinces are required to either adopt the GGPPA, or implement provincial regimes equivalent to the federal fuel charge and the OBPS (with carbon pricing in such regimes equivalent to the federal backstop carbon price).
-The Government of Alberta has established the TIER, which came into effect in 2020 and which to date has been deemed equivalent to the OBPS.
-The TIER applies to large industrial emitters.
+The Government of Alberta has established the TIER, which came into effect in 2020 and was amended in 2023.
+TIER applies to large industrial emitters and to date has been deemed equivalent to the OBPS.
+(See "Other Information Relating to Tidewater's Business - Health, Safety and Environmental Programs")

 The ultimate effect of climate change legislation, regulations, and initiatives on the operations of Tidewater, and the timing of these effects, will depend on several factors.
-Such factors include, among others, the GHG emission reductions required for industrial sectors, the extent to which Tidewater can adapt its fuel offerings or taking advantage of incentive programs including purchasing compliance units on the open market or through auctions, the price and availability of compliance units, and the extent to which Tidewater is able to recover the costs incurred through the pricing of Tidewater's products in the competitive marketplace.
+Such factors include, among others, the GHG emission reductions required for industrial sectors, the extent to which Tidewater can adapt its fuel offerings or take advantage of incentive programs including purchasing compliance units on the open market or through auctions, the price and availability of compliance units, and the extent to which Tidewater is able to recover the costs incurred through the pricing of Tidewater's products in the competitive marketplace.
 Additionally, government efforts to steer the public toward non-petroleum-based fuel dependent modes of transportation may foster a negative perception toward motor fuel or increase costs for Tidewater's product, thus affecting the public's attitude toward petroleum-based fuel and affect its ability to market and sell such product.
 Any changes to climate change laws, regulations, and initiatives could materially and adversely affect Tidewater's business, prospects, results of operations or financial condition.